Hickory, North Carolina

-Reader's Digest named the Hickory metro area as the 10th best place to live and raise a family in the United States.
-Forbes named the Hickory-Lenoir-Morganton MSA the third best MSA in the country for business cost.
-Smart Growth America, however, identified the Hickory MSA as being the country's most sprawling metro area in 2014.
+In 2014, Reader's Digest named the Hickory metro area as the 10th best place to live and raise a family in the United States.
+Forbes ranked the Hickory-Lenoir-Morganton MSA the third best MSA in the country for business cost in the same year.
+The Hickory MSA was described by Smart Growth America in 2014 as being the country's most sprawling metro area.
+In 2023, Travel and Leisure rated Hickory as the most beautiful and affordable place to live in the U.S.

 History

 Hickory owes its name to the Hickory Tavern, a log structure built in the 1850s underneath a hickory tree.

 Henry Link bought the first lot in the area for $45 in 1858.
-The house he built became The 1859 Cafe, a restaurant which closed in 2011.
+The house he built was later adapted as The 1859 Cafe, a restaurant which closed in 2011.

 The first train operated near Hickory Tavern in 1859.
-Nine years later in 1868, Dr. Jeremiah Ingold, pastor of Corinth Reformed Church (then German Reformed Grace Church), established the Free Academy, the first school in the area.
-Two years later, in 1870 Hickory Tavern was established as a town.
+In 1868, Dr. Jeremiah Ingold, pastor of Corinth Reformed Church (then known as German Reformed Grace Church), established the Free Academy, the first school in the area.
+Hickory Tavern was incorporated as a town in 1870.
 Three years later, its name was officially changed to Hickory.
 In 1889, it became the City of Hickory.

-Hickory experienced rapid growth in the 1880s.
-Befitting a growing community, electric lights were installed 1888.
+Hickory grew rapidly in the 1880s.
+Electric lights were installed in 1888.
 A year later, the Elliott Opera House opened.
-Decorated in French renaissance style with mythology motifs, the opera house auditorium sat 750 and the parquet balcony fit another 350.
-The opera house hosted touring out of town shows, the "Hickory Amateurs," the city's first acting troupe, and The Hickory Symphony Band.
-Tragically, a fire destroyed the entire building in 1902, and it was never rebuilt.
-A municipal auditorium was constructed across the street in 1921, now housing the Hickory Community Theatre.
+Decorated in French renaissance style with mythological motifs, the opera house auditorium had seating for 750; the parquet balcony fit another 350.
+The opera house hosted touring out of town shows, the Hickory Amateurs (the city's first acting troupe), and The Hickory Symphony Band.
+A fire destroyed the entire building in 1902, and it was never rebuilt.
+A municipal auditorium was constructed across the street in 1921, and now houses the Hickory Community Theatre.